 Case Study: Brew Traverse City

-Key Feature: A century old opera house becomes a brewpub
+Key Feature: A century-old opera house is converted to a brewpub

 REUSING A BUILDING ENVELOPE IS A GREAT WAY TO PRACTICE SUSTAINABILITY AND BOOST INNOVATION